DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 One of the best tools we have for removing accidental complexity is *abstraction*.
 Using Facade design pattern. ex of abstraction: programming language hides complexity of computers

-Abstraction is when you still use something but its implementation saves you from having to think about how it is done.
+Abstraction is when you still use something but its implementation saves you from having to think about/understand how it is done.

 #### Evolvability: Making Change Easy